cyberbotics/competition-template/README.md

 - [Click here](../../settings/access) to go to the "Collaborators" setting page.
 You might need to confirm the access by re-entering your GitHub password.
 - You should see a "Manage access" box where you will see the current collaborators of the repo.
-Click on the "Add people" and search for "ORGANIZER_NAME".
+Click on the "Add people" and search for "ORGANIZER_USERNAME".
 When you found the organizer, add them to the repository.

 ### 3. Modify your Robot Controller